akiriati/PersonalGPT/README.md

 ## Features
 - The bot can scan a pre-configured data source (currently a folder on your PC), and learn the content
 - The bot will automatically learn each file that is added to the folder
-- The bot can then answer question about the content
+- The bot can then answer questions about the content
 - Supported files:
   - 📜 Text (txt, md)
   - 📄 Documents (pdf, doc, docx)